Eddie Genborg

-Eddie Genborg (born 20 April 2007) is a Swedish professional ice hockey right wing for Timrå IK of the Swedish Hockey League (SHL).
+Eddie Genborg (born 20 April 2007) is a Swedish professional ice hockey right winger for Timrå IK of the Swedish Hockey League (SHL).
 He was drafted 44th overall by the Detroit Red Wings in the 2025 NHL entry draft.

 Playing career

 Genborg is a product of the Linköping HC program.
 During the 2023–24 season, he recorded one goal and one assist in one game at the J18 Elit level, and four goals and one assist in 25 games at the J20 Nationell level.
 During the 2024–25 season, he recorded 19 goals and 15 assists in 28 games with Linköping's junior team, and two goals and 28 games in the SHL.
 On 12 April 2025, Genborg left Linköping at the conclusion of his contract and was signed to a two-year deal with fellow SHL club, Timrå IK.

 He was drafted in the second round, 44th overall, by the Detroit Red Wings in the 2025 NHL entry draft.